This article is not about Unreal, unless you really want to manually deal with this below the RHI level (my recommendation: don’t).

 TraceRay(scene, RAY_FLAG_NONE, 0xFF, 0, 0, 0, ray, payload);

 Once our ray has had its adventure, likely invoking multiple other shaders on its way, the final state of the payload is now available.
-This simple example writes it directly into the output buffer, but it could be used to write a light map for caustics, store visibility information, etc.
+This simple example writes it directly into the output texture, but it could be used to write a light map for caustics, store visibility information, etc.

 This completes RayGeneration().